Introductory rate: What it is and how it works

 Pay down debt faster

-You might consider a card with a low intro APR if you’re transferring a balance.
-Balance transfers can help you consolidate credit card debt and simplify your monthly payments.
+You might consider a card with a low intro APR if you’re transferring a balance from another card to save money on interest.
+Balance transfers can also help you consolidate credit card debt and simplify your monthly payments.

-Balance transfers are pretty simple: You move your debt from one credit card with a higher interest rate to another with a lower interest rate.
-When your debt is accruing less interest, your payments may result in the debt being paid off faster.
+Balance transfers are pretty simple: You move your debt from one credit card to another with a lower interest rate.
+When your debt is accruing less interest over time, keeping up with your payments may result in the debt being paid off faster.

-Keep in mind that you generally can’t transfer balances between cards from the same issuer.
+But keep in mind that you generally can’t transfer balances between cards from the same issuer.
 And balance transfers might have fees attached.
-So make sure you know if you’ll be charged—and how much—before you make your decision.
+So you might want to find out if you’ll be charged—and how much—before you make your decision.

 Pay for large purchases over time